 There is no simple answer to the question of how much off-specular scattering from the sample itself, from the optical elements, or scattering from the sample environment affect the measurements.
-Or better the analysis in terms of specular reflectivity.
 But it is no problem to check this whenever necessary: A comparison of $R(q_z)$ obtained in the almost conventional mode (achieved by just closing a slit) and in the high-intensity mode immediately tells how strong the influences are.